arnabs542/qinghaoh.github.io/_posts/2020-08-25-multi-dimension.markdown

     }

     if (n % 2 == 1) {
-        // when n is odd
-        // only one final pattern is possible
+        // when n is odd, only one final pattern is possible
         //
-        // if misplaced is even
+        // if misplaced is even, then the final pattern is "1010..."
-        // then the final pattern is "1010..."
+        // else the final pattern is the inverse ("0101...")
         //
-        // if misplaced is odd,
-        // then the final pattern is the inverse of "1010..."
-        // i.e. "0101..."
-        // and the actual count of misplaced elements is (n - misplace)
-        //
-        // e.g. "001", misplaced == 1
+        // e.g. n is odd, "001", misplaced == 1
-        // the final pattern should be "010",
+        // the final pattern should be the inverse "010",
         // and the actual count of misplaced elements is 2 == n - misplaced
         //
         // in either case, the actual count of misplaced elements is even